develop-biology/language.development/README.md

 ```
 Since we have no need to modify `MySynapse` after we create it, we do not have to give the `MySynapse` type a name.

-When declaring a type for the purposes of type-matching, the `<>`, `[]`, and `()` blocks may be left empty, as they are not needed to check if an object has the necessary Surfaces.
+When declaring a type for the purposes of type-matching, the `<>`, `[]`, and `()` Blocks may be left empty, as they are not needed to check if an object has the necessary Surfaces.
 Thus the following is valid:
 ```
 doSomethingWith(myNeuron (input int, output int)<>[]{}) []